 Reflections from an Early Years Specialist

-- Hannah Platt, Early Years Program Facilitator at the London Children’s Museum
+- Hannah Platt, Early Years Specialist at the London Children’s Museum

 A few weeks ago, I was given the privilege of joining the Children’s Museum team as our Early Years Program Facilitator; however, my experience with the Children’s Museum didn’t start there.
 Like many people, my experience with the Children’s Museum spans decades!